 - A rough but realistic estimate of the timeline and budget.

-Submit your Fall Application for Winter Break 21/22 by 5 p.m. on Monday, October 25th, 2021.
+Submit your Spring Application for Spring Break 2022 by 5 p.m. on Thursday, February 10, 2022.
 Late or incomplete applications will not be accepted.
 Make sure to hit "submit" when your application in WildcatSync is complete, otherwise, it will remain in pending status and be considered incomplete.